 Is Your Smile Hiding Something?

-When Oscar winner Michael Douglas disclosed his late-stage oral cancer diagnosis, new light was shed on this hidden health threat.
-The truth is, oral cancer is on the rise.
-It is the sixth deadliest form of cancer - deadlier than cervical, brain, ovarian or skin cancer.
+When Michael Douglas disclosed his late-stage oral cancer diagnosis, new light was shed on this hidden health threat.
+The fastest growing segment of oral cancer cases are now young non-smokers who have been exposed to HPV, the same virus that causes cervical cancer.

 Oral cancer can affect the: